rgwch/extralexis/README.md

 * -d or --data: extract patients by identifier lastname,firstname,birthdate. e.g., `testperson,armeswesen,1.2.1950` or `testperson` or `,armeswesen` or `,,1.2.1950`.
 Will extract all matching patients.
 * -a or --all: extract all patients (can take a very long time)

-After processing, there will be a subdirectory in the directory declared with "output" in .env for every matched patient.
-Data is provided in .json, .csv, .html, or .pdf format, as appropriate.
+After processing, there will be a subdirectory in the declared output directory for every matched patient.
+Data is provided in .json, .csv, .html, .odt, .xml, or .pdf format, as appropriate.

 ### Troubleshooting

-In newer Ubuntu distributions, PDF generation may fail because [Puppeteer](https://github.com/puppeteer/puppeteer) (the library used as PDF-Generator) can't launch its unsecured Chrome browser.
+In newer Ubuntu distributions, PDF generation may fail because [Puppeteer](https://github.com/puppeteer/puppeteer) (the library used as PDF generator) can't launch its unsecured Chrome browser.
 You can disable this temporarily with `echo 0 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns` until the next boot, or until you enter `echo 1 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns`

-Or, probably more conventient: You might install an official version of the [Chrome Browser](https://www.google.com/intl/de/chrome/).
-If puppetteer finds such an instance of Chrome, it will use that.
+Alternatively, and probably more convenient: You can install an official version of the [Chrome Browser](https://www.google.com/intl/de/chrome/) or the [Chromium Browser](https://www.chromium.org/getting-involved/download-chromium/).
+If Puppeteer finds such an instance of Chrome or Chromium, it will use that.

 ## Standalone

 If you have installed [bun](https://bun.sh/), you can create a standalone program: `bun install`, then `bun run standalone` will create a single executable that runs on computers without Node.js or Bun installed.
 You'll still need elexis_converter_x.y.z.jar in the same directory as the executable (and Java 17 installed, but if you are using Elexis, this will probably already be available).
+As a convenience, the [releases](https://github.com/rgwch/extralexis/releases/) have such executables ready for download.

 **Important for PDF generation:** The standalone executable requires Chrome or Chromium to be installed on the target system for PDF generation to work.
 If Chrome is not found, you may need to:
 - Install Google Chrome on the target system, or
 - Run `npx puppeteer browsers install chrome` in the same directory as the executable

-As a convenience, you can create an 'extralexis.cfg' file with the same contents as described in .env.copy.
+You can create an 'extralexis.cfg' file with the same contents as described in .env.copy.
 On startup, Extralexis will look for such a file and parse it if found.
 Values in that file will override environment values.

-The script `deployment.sh`  will create extralexis executables for Linux-x64, Windows-x64, Mac-x64 and Mac-arm64 Systems.
+The script `deployment.sh` will create Extralexis executables for Linux-x64, Windows-x64, Mac-x64, and Mac-arm64 systems.

 ## Acknowledgement